COVID-19: Statutory self-employment pay scheme - Updated: 29 September 2020

 If you fail to qualify for the SEISS, it may be possible to apply for funding via the Coronavirus Discretionary Grant Fund.
 This is administered by Local Authorities and currently is only open for applications between 29 May and 9am 15 June 2020.

-You can claim one or both of the grants, only if your business is 'adversely' affected by the coronavirus.'
+You can claim one or both of the initial grants, only if your business is 'adversely' affected by the Coronavirus.'
 To claim the second grant your business must have been adversely affected on or after 14 July 2020.

 Your business may be adversely affected if any of the following apply: